evanvliet/vw/README.md

 #### Notes

+##### Samples
+See evanvliet/vw/INDEX.md for descirptions of the included sample functions.

 ##### Usage
 The usual git pulls, commits, and pushes from the vw directory keep machines in sync.
 Also, `vw --sync` does a commit, pull, push and sync of dot files in one swell foop.

 ##### Precedence
-*VW* sources files in a deterministic fashion, so *vw xx* shows the effective defintion, respecting os or host configuriation precedence.
+`VW` sources files in a deterministic fashion, so `vw xx` shows the effective defintion, respecting os or host configuriation precedence.

 ##### Folders